maxmahlke/ssos/docs/pipeline.rst

 Setting: `CROSSMATCH_SKYBOT`  |  Parameters: `CROSSMATCH_RADIUS`, `OBSERVATORY_CODE`, `FOV_DIMENSIONS`

 Query the `SkyBoT <http://vo.imcce.fr/webservices/skybot/?conesearch>`_ database for SSOs in the field-of-view defined by `FOV_DIMENSIONS` and the centre coordinates of each exposure for each observation epoch.
 The query result is saved as ``skybot/query_string.XML`` file.
 The positions of all SSO candidates are then compared to the predicted positions of known SSOs, and if a match is found within the `CROSSMATCH_RADIUS` (in arcsecond), the predicted SkyBoT parameters are added to the source metadata in the database.

+The SkyBoT matching is performed on a detection-basis: each single source detection is cross-matched and the closest SkyBoT match is saved.

+If more than one known SSO is associated with an SSO candidate, the measured and predicted proper motions are compared, and the match with the smallest difference in the proper motion angle is chosen.
+Source detections with no match will carry the name and designation of the SSO associated with the remaining detections, while the remaining SKYBOT fields will be empty.

 The `FOV_DIMENSIONS` parameter has to be defined as described on the SkyBoT webpage, a string of format "YxZ", where Y and Z are the image dimensions (integer or floating value) in degree.